segergabriel/FastRobots/Lab9.md

 pic of conversion

-talk about transformation maybe
+Below are the cartesian plots for each spot.

+pic of cartesian cords

+And finally I merged them together which created the following map: maybe talk ab how this was done

 pic of merged map

 ### Line Based Map

-rewrite this
-To make modeling easier, a line-based map was constructed by manually drawing lines on the integrated map and noting the start and end points of each line.
-Below, the line-based map is superimposed on the merged map to illustrate this method.
+In order to use this data in the simulator later, we needed to construct a line-based map.
+This was done by manually estimate the walls and obstacles based on our plots and drawing lines on the merged map.
+See this map below.

 pic of line based

-maybe data points
+Finally,two lists containing the end points of these lines were saved.
+See these below.